-Graham Gilmer is an analytics leader, focused on research and client delivery in the areas of machine learning, deep learning, artificial intelligence (AI), and high-performance computing.
+Graham Gilmer, a leader in our Analytics practice, focuses on research and client delivery in the areas of machine learning, deep learning, artificial intelligence (AI), and high-performance computing.
 He leads a team that delivers innovative AI capabilities for defense and intelligence clients.

-In this role, Graham is the primary hub for Booz Allen's work supporting AI initiatives across the Department of Defense (DoD).
-He is also the technical lead for investments in processing, exploitation, and dissemination modernization, seeking to incorporate advanced algorithmic techniques, automation, and machine learning to transform intelligence analysis.
-Graham established the firm’s relationship with NVIDIA Corporation, setting the strategy and bilateral engagement to bring next-generation computing technology to the Federal Government.
+In this role, Graham is the primary hub for our work supporting AI initiatives across the Department of Defense (DoD).
+He is also the technical lead for investments across the lifecycle of AI operations.
+Booz Allen is working to incorporate advanced algorithmic techniques, automation, and machine learning to provide transformative applications in national security.
+Graham is central to the effort, as he established our relationship with NVIDIA Corporation—setting the strategy and bilateral engagement to bring next-generation computing technology to the Federal Government.

-Graham has more than a decade of experience supporting the DoD and other U.S. Government agencies.
+Graham has more than 15 years of experience supporting the DoD and other U.S. government agencies.
 His background includes experience in operations research, portfolio management, and modeling and simulation.
-He helped found and launch Booz Allen’s RealTime Analytics service offering, creating the Polaris™ and Argo™ software tools that are prevalent on dozens of engagements across the Federal Government and commercial industry today.

 Graham earned a B.S. in management science and engineering from Stanford University.